Coimbatore district: Economy

+Textiles

-Coimbatore region experienced a textile boom in the 1920s and 1930s.
+The Coimbatore region experienced a textile boom in the 1920s and 1930s.
 Though, Robert Stanes had established Coimbatore's first textile mills as early as the late 19th century, it was during this period that Coimbatore emerged as a prominent industrial center.
 Coimbatore has trade associations such as CODISSIA, COINDIA, SITRA and COJEWEL representing industries in the city.
 Coimbatore also has a 160000 sqft trade fair ground, built in 1999.
 It was named COINTEC due to its hosting of INTEC (Small Industries Exhibition).
 The Trade Fair complex, one of the country's largest, was built in six months, and is owned by CODISSIA (Coimbatore District Small Industries Association).
 It is also the country's largest pillar-free hall, according to the Limca Book of Records.
 Coimbatore houses a large number of medium and large textile mills.

 It also has central textile research institutes like the Central Institute for Cotton Research (CICR) and Sardar Vallabhai Patel International School of Textiles and Management.
 The South Indian Textiles Research Association (SITRA) is also based in Coimbatore.
 The city also houses two of the Centers of Excellences (COE) for technical textiles proposed by Government of India, namely Meditech, a medical textile research centre based at SITRA, and InduTech based in PSG College of Engineering and Technology.
 The neighbouring city of Tirupur is home to some of Asia's largest garment manufacturing companies, exporting hosiery clothes worth more than ₹ 50,000 million.